GrinonBarrett/Taksidos/Extras/Magic Armor.md

 2/4
 A fine coat of natural fibers, adorned with charms and pauldrons of leather dyed by bark extractives.
 The style is based on traditional practices and is the desirable choice for wardens and druids.
 The wearer *may spend an action to affect themselves as though by the Xylary Form spell for five minutes.
 Once this is done, it cannot be done again during the same day.
 It also provides a +1 bonus to defense against bare, biting, and cutting attacks*.
 Cost to repair is $200 per point.

+**Zerician Links**
+Maile
+$43,000 , 30 lbs.
+3/4
+Ancient elven maile composed of thin hammered rings riveted together using a now forgotton alloy. *The armor provides a +4 bonus to defense against magical ray attacks which is not factored when determining if the attack qualifies to be a critical hit*.
+Can only be repaired by an elfish smith with the prerequisite knowledge at a cost of $330 per point.
+Interestingly, some very rare examples of this being made for other species' have been found but are now considered collectors items and have their price doubled.